An easy main-dish salad that you make in advance, Thai chicken salad with peanut dressing is wonderfully flavorful.

 The flavors and textures of this salad are magnificent.
 Crunchy cabbage, fresh-flavored scallions and aromatic cilantro combine with shredded chicken to create a tasty base that's further enhanced by the dressing - a wonderful combination of creamy peanut butter, salty soy sauce, and spicy red curry paste.

-While it's not exactly authentic (here's an interesting article about traditional Thai dishes), this Thai chicken salad is incredibly good and has quickly become one of my family's favorite main-dish salads.
+While it's not necessarily authentic, this Thai chicken salad is incredibly good and has quickly become one of my family's favorite main-dish salads.
 I especially like to make it the day before I anticipate being too busy to cook.
 Needless to say, it's the perfect meal-prep dish.

 You'll need ten ingredients to make this tasty salad.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need: